Climate Action

 Our Science-Based Targets

-To ensure transparency and accountability, adidas has set ambitious climate targets validated by the Science-Based Targets initiative (SBTi) (last validation obtained in 2024).
+To ensure transparency and accountability, adidas has set ambitious climate targets validated by the Science Based Targets initiative (SBTi) (last validation obtained in 2024).
 The SBTi supports companies in setting reduction targets that are scientifically grounded, helping businesses contribute effectively to global climate action.

-4 Greenhouse gas (GHG) emissions: Greenhouse gas (GHG) emissions are gases that trap heat in the Earth's atmosphere, a process called the greenhouse effect.
+OUR NEAR-TERM OWN OPERATIONS SBTI-VALIDATED TARGET: AIM FOR A 70% REDUCTION IN SCOPE 1Scope 1 GHG emissionsScope 1 GHG emissions are direct GHG emissions from operations owned or controlled by an organization (SBTi, 2025).
+AND SCOPE 2Scope 2 GHG emissionsScope 2 GHG emissions are indirect GHG emissions associated with the generation of purchased or acquired electricity, steam, heating or cooling consumed by an organization (SBTi, 2025).
+ABSOLUTE GREENHOUSE GAS (GHG) EMISSIONSGreenhouse gas (GHG) emissionsGreenhouse gas (GHG) emissions are gases that trap heat in the Earth's atmosphere, a process called the greenhouse effect.
 Human activities, such as burning fossil fuels, increase the release of these gases, contributing to global warming and climate change (IPCC, 2018).
+BY 2030, MEASURED AGAINST A BASELINE OF 2022

-5 Offset/Carbon offsetting: According to the Intergovernmental Panel on Climate Change (IPCC) a carbon offset is a reduction of GHG in order to balance out an emission made elsewhere.
+At adidas, we are aiming to reduce our GHG emissions across our own operations, including our administrative offices, distribution centers and retail stores.
+This tackles the areas that are in our direct control, tracked under Scope 1 and Scope 2 emissions. adidas does not consider the use of offsetsOffset/Carbon offsettingAccording to the Intergovernmental Panel on Climate Change (IPCC) a carbon offset is a reduction of GHG in order to balance out an emission made elsewhere.
 Essentially, offsetting refers to buying carbon credits which are tradable units of reduced GHG emissions from projects outside an organization‘s operations (IPCC).
 However, it’s important to note that buying these credits doesn't actually reduce the emissions created by the original activity—it's just compensating for them by funding projects that cut emissions elsewhere.
-In other words, carbon offsetting doesn’t directly lower the emissions from the activity you’re trying to offset.
+In other words, carbon offsetting doesn’t directly lower the emissions from the activity you’re trying to offset. to achieve this target.
+Reducing emissions from our own operations by 70% in 2030 equals a reduction of 2% of our total corporate emissions including supply chain, in the same timeframe.

 As we are aiming for this target, we are focusing on the following key initiatives: